Wall makes Houston debut, Rockets beat Kings 122-119

 The Rockets were playing their first game with Wall, DeMarcus Cousins and Eric Gordon, who missed the first two games due to COVID-19 health and safety protocols.
 Houston’s scheduled opener on Dec.
 23 against Oklahoma City after COVID-19 quarantine protocols depleted the roster below the eight players required by the NBA to play a game.

-''We were kind of in and out of the game throughout the game,'' said Rockets coach Stephen Silas, given the game by Wall after his first career win as head coach. ''We had our highs and our lows but were keeping our composure and fighting back and dealing with adversity -- all of those things, we did tonight.''
+“We were kind of in and out of the game throughout the game,” said Rockets coach Stephen Silas, given the game ball by Wall after his first career win as head coach.
+“We had our highs and our lows but were keeping our composure and fighting back and dealing with adversity -- all of those things, we did tonight.”

 Wall, acquired from Washington for Russell Westbrook, scored his first points since Dec.
 26, 2018, on a thunderous left-handed dunk in transition.
 Wall looked explosive on several drives to the basket and dunks in his first game back from a ruptured Achilles tendon.